-Owners of many home-based businesses hold the false assumption that their personal assets are covered by their commercial insurance policy.
-The inaccuracy of this assumption often is discovered when an insured must make an insurance claim and discovers that his or her personal and business assets are at-risk.
+Owners of many home-based businesses hold the false assumption that their personal assets are covered by their commercial insurance policy or that their business assets are covered by their homeowner's insurance policy.
+The inaccuracy of this assumption often is discovered when an insured must make an insurance claim and discovers that his or her personal or business assets are at-risk.
 When the line is blurred between work and home, the risk to an individual’s personal and business finances often becomes apparent after it is too late.

 Below we have provided an overview of personal insurance implications of a home-based business: